 MCM(s) MEASURABLE GOAL(s) EXPLAIN PROGRESS TOWARD GOAL OR HOW GOAL WAS ACHIEVED.
-IF GOAL WAS NOT ACCOMPLISHED, PLEASE EXPLAIN MCM 2 2.12.2 Schedule weekly brush and bulk collections for 100% of utility customers, publish the schedule on the city's webpage for 100% of customer access and mail an updated collection guide to 100% of residential utilities customers each permit year.
+IF GOAL WAS NOT ACCOMPLISHED, PLEASE EXPLAIN MCM 2 2.12.2 Schedule weekly brush and bulk collections for 100% of utilities customers, publish the schedule on the City's webpage for 100% of customer access, and mail an updated collection guide to 100% of residential utilities customers each permit year.
 Met goal.
-Residents can view their bulk and brush collection schedule on the city website.
-Public Works distributed twenty-nine thousand (29,000) updated collection guides to city residents in 2021.
-The updated collection guide was also made available for download on the city website.
-MCM 2 2.12.3 Schedule bi-weekly recycling collections for 100% of utility customers, publish the schedule on the city's webpage for 100% of customer access, and mail an updated collection guide to 100% of residential utility customers each permit year.
+Residents can find brush and bulk collection schedules on the City website.
+Twenty-eight thousand two hundred fifty (28,250) Solid Waste & Recycling Guides were mailed out.
+The collection schedules are also accessible through the "College Station Curbside" app and via phone call or email to the Public Works Department.
+MCM 2 2.12.3 Schedule bi-weekly recycling collections for 100% of utilities customers, publish the schedule on the City's webpage for 100% of customer access, and mail an updated collection guide to 100% of residential utilities customers each permit year.
 Met goal.
-Residents can view their recycling collection schedule on the city website.
-Public Works distributed twenty-nine thousand (29,000) updated collection guides to city residents in 2021.
-The updated collection guide was also made available for download on the city website.
+Residents can find recycling collection schedules on the City website.
+Twenty-eight thousand two hundred fifty (28,250) Solid Waste & Recycling Guides were mailed out.
+The collection schedules are also accessible through the "College Station Curbside" app and via phone call or email to the Public Works Department.
 MCM 3 3.1.1 Annually review 100% of ordinances and SOPs related to stormwater discharges for construction activities, and update outdated or incorrect procedures by the end of each permit year.
 Met goal.
-No changes were needed for the city's Code of Ordinances pertaining to stormwater-related construction regulations in 2021.
-MCM 3 3.2.1 Review and provide comments for 100% of submitted plans each permit year.
+No changes were needed for the City Code of Ordinances pertaining to stormwater-related construction regulations in 2023. МСМ 3 3.2.1 Review and provide comments for 100% of submitted plans each permit year.
 Met goal.
 Construction plans are reviewed and recorded in Planning and Development's electronic Community Development system.
-One hundred thirty-eight (138) plans were submitted and reviewed.
+Two hundred four (175) plans were submitted and reviewed.
+Seventy-one (71) of the construction plans received in 2023 were issued development permits in 2023.
 MCM 3 3.2.2 Review and provide comments for 100% of submitted erosion control plans each permit year.
 Met goal.
-Seventy-three (73) erosion control plans were reviewed and recorded in Planning and Development's electronic Community Development system.
+Forty-five (45) erosion control plans were reviewed and recorded in Planning and Development's electronic Community Development system.
 All submittals are recorded in this system.
-MCM 3 3.3.1 Require 100% of operators to abide by TPDES Construction General Permit TXR150000 requirements to receive a city-approved development or building permit; retain 100% of approved permits.
+MCM 3 3.3.1 Require 100% of operators to abide by TPDES Construction General Permit TXR150000 requirements to receive a City-approved development or building permit; retain 100% of approved permits.
 Met goal.
 All projects must abide by TPDES Construction General Permit TXR150000 requirements to obtain a development permit.
-Eighty-five (85) construction projects that were reviewed were approved and issued development permits during the permit year.
+Forty-three (43) construction projects that were reviewed were approved and issued development permits during the permit year.
 All building and development permits are retained in the Community Development System.